 The standardised collection and monitoring of disease specific health care outcomes through the ENROL user-friendly platform will determine how specialised care is delivered, where are the gaps in diagnosis, care or treatment and where best to allocate financial, technical or human resources.
 Moreover, it will allow promoting research especially for those issues that remain unanswered or sub optimally addressed by the scientific community; furthermore, it will allow promoting clinical trials for new drugs.
 ENROL will enable the generation of evidence for better healthcare for RHD patients in EU as ultimate goal.

-ENROL has been submitted under the Call for proposals HP-PJ-2019 on Rare disease registries for the European Reference Networks and is currently under the evaluation process.
+ENROL proposal was submitted to the European Commission under the call for proposals HP-PJ-2019 on Rare disease registries for the European Reference Networks and has been recently approved for funding.